Important dates and census

 In the Important Dates in the Handbook, we list any public holidays and whether Deakin is open or closed.

-Deakin also has a 'shut down' period over Christmas where the University is closed.
+Deakin also has a 'shut down' period over Christmas and New Year when the University is closed.

 If you’d like to see a complete list of these dates for the year, check the University Key dates.